Flash Bios Service

 1024KByte (8MBit)

-We don't need any Flashprogram (phlash.exe, awdflash.exe, etc.) to reprogram your chip !
+I don't need any Flashprogram (phlash.exe, awdflash.exe, etc.) to reprogram your chip !

 Must a Substitute- or Reserve-Chip be exactly the same model?